AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-set-up-webhooks.md

 ```

 - `valid`: Boolean.
 Whether the message is valid according to the processing result on your app server:
-  - `true`: The message is valid and the Agora Chat server should deliver the message.
+  - `true`: The message is valid, and the Agora Chat server should deliver the message.
-  - `false`: The message is invalid and the Agora Chat server should reject the message.
+  - `false`: The message is invalid, and the Agora Chat server should reject the message.
 - `code`: String.
 Custom information.

 For the post-delivery callbacks, ensure that the response content does not exceed 1,000 characters.